 - Home Address

-Click the + button next to the custom field you'd like to add, and then enter the label in the Design view to describe the new form field element you are adding to the form.
+To add custom fields for your contact forms, click the + button next to the custom field you'd like to add, and then enter the label in the Design view to describe the new form field element that you are adding to the form.

-The following are the kinds of custom fields you can add to a contact form:
+The following are the types of custom fields that you can add to a contact form:

 - Single Line Text: Single line fields are for shorter text, such as the visitor's age or zip code.